 The village Jhiri is located about 20 kms from Jammu, off the Jammu-Akhnoor highway.
 Every year during the Karthik Purnima (Late autumn full moon) falling during the last week of October and early November an annual mela (festival) is held here.
-This year the Mela (festival) would be held from 12th to 20th of November 2016.
+This year the Mela (festival) would be held from 19th of November 2021.

 Lacs of devotees throng the village to commemorate the martyrdom of Baba Jittoo, a farmer who gave up his life in protest against the oppressive demands of the zamindar about 500 years ago.